kohirens/tmpltoapp/docs/building-a-template-json.md

 }
 ```

-Notice the string values for the `placeholder` for each key equest to a question
+Notice the string values for each key in the `placeholders` property equates
-to as for that variables value.
-This is because they are used to ask for the
+to a question.
+This is because they can be used as prompts to
-value when filing out the template from the CLI.
+ask for the value when filing out the template from the CLI.

 ## References